gerhynes/scala-notes/README.md

 Packages are ordered hierarchically and this maps the folder structure in the filesystem: `lectures.part2oop.OOBasics`.

 ### Package Objects
-A package object originated form the desire to write methods or constants outside of everything else, for example universal utility methods or constants.
+A package object originated from the desire to write methods or constants outside of everything else, for example universal utility methods or constants.

 There can only be one package object per package and its name is the same as the package.
 The filename is `package.scala`.